chhotu-x/spark-template/src/prd.md

 # BlogCraft - Advanced Blog Platform PRD

+# BlogCraft - Advanced Blog Platform PRD

 ## Core Purpose & Success
-- **Mission Statement**: BlogCraft is a modern, intuitive blog platform that empowers writers to create, publish, and manage beautiful content with ease.
+- **Mission Statement**: BlogCraft is a modern, intelligent blog platform that empowers writers to create, publish, and manage beautiful content with advanced analytics and optimization tools.
-- **Success Indicators**: User engagement through content creation, published posts, and streamlined writing workflow adoption.
+- **Success Indicators**: User engagement through content creation, published posts, analytics insights adoption, and performance optimization usage.
-- **Experience Qualities**: Elegant, Intuitive, Professional
+- **Experience Qualities**: Elegant, Intelligent, Professional

 ## Project Classification & Approach
-- **Complexity Level**: Light Application (multiple features with basic state)
+- **Complexity Level**: Complex Application (advanced functionality with analytics, AI features, and performance optimization)
-- **Primary User Activity**: Creating and Managing (content creation and publication)
+- **Primary User Activity**: Creating, Analyzing, and Optimizing (content creation with data-driven insights)

 ## Thought Process for Feature Selection
-- **Core Problem Analysis**: Writers need a clean, distraction-free platform to create and publish content without technical complexity.
+- **Core Problem Analysis**: Content creators need not just a publishing platform, but intelligent tools to optimize their content performance and understand their audience.
-- **User Context**: Content creators who want to focus on writing rather than technical setup and management.
+- **User Context**: Professional writers and content creators who want data-driven insights to improve their content strategy and performance.
-- **Critical Path**: Create account → Write content → Publish → Share → Manage published content
+- **Critical Path**: Create account → Write optimized content → Publish → Analyze performance → Optimize based on insights
-- **Key Moments**: First post creation, content publishing, viewing published blog
+- **Key Moments**: First post creation, content optimization, analytics discovery, performance improvements

 ## Essential Features

 ### Dashboard
-- **What it does**: Provides overview of all blog content, statistics, and quick actions
+- **What it does**: Provides comprehensive overview of content, performance metrics, and intelligent insights
-- **Why it matters**: Central hub for content management and activity monitoring
+- **Why it matters**: Central hub for content management and performance monitoring with actionable insights
-- **Success criteria**: Users can quickly understand their content status and take actions
+- **Success criteria**: Users can quickly understand content performance and take data-driven actions

+### Advanced Analytics Dashboard
+- **What it does**: Comprehensive analytics covering views, engagement, performance metrics, popular content, and user behavior
+- **Why it matters**: Enables data-driven content strategy and performance optimization
+- **Success criteria**: Clear insights that lead to content improvements and better engagement

-### Blog Manager
+### Blog Manager with Advanced Search
-- **What it does**: Create, edit, organize, and manage all blog posts (drafts, published, and scheduled)
+- **What it does**: Create, edit, organize, and manage all blog posts with powerful search, filtering, and bulk operations
-- **Why it matters**: Core content creation and management functionality with scheduling capabilities
+- **Why it matters**: Efficient content management for creators with growing content libraries
-- **Success criteria**: Seamless writing experience with autosave, easy publishing, and scheduled publishing
+- **Success criteria**: Fast content discovery and efficient bulk management operations

-### Scheduling System
+### Content Optimization Engine
-- **What it does**: Allows authors to write content and schedule it for automatic publication at specific dates and times
+- **What it does**: Real-time analysis of content for readability, SEO, keyword density, and AI-powered suggestions
+- **Why it matters**: Helps creators write better, more discoverable content
+- **Success criteria**: Measurable improvements in content quality scores and search performance

+### Intelligent Scheduling System
+- **What it does**: Smart scheduling with optimal timing suggestions based on audience analytics
-- **Why it matters**: Enables consistent content publishing and better content planning workflow
+- **Why it matters**: Maximizes content reach through strategic timing and automated publishing
-- **Success criteria**: Reliable automatic publishing at scheduled times with clear scheduling interface
+- **Success criteria**: Reliable automatic publishing with improved engagement through optimal timing

+### Performance Monitoring
+- **What it does**: Real-time application performance monitoring with caching and optimization
+- **Why it matters**: Ensures fast, responsive user experience even with large content libraries
+- **Success criteria**: Sub-second page loads and smooth interactions

 ### Public Blog
 - **What it does**: Displays published content in a beautiful, reader-friendly format